PeterDrake/drakepedia/data_structures/inanimate_objects.md

-# Objects as Containers
+# Inanimate Objects
 ## Overview
-[Arrays](arrays.md) allow you to combine multiple values into a single object.
+[Arrays](arrays.md) allow you to combine multiple values into a single object in memory.
 They have two limitations:

 - The elements are only identified by numeric indices.
 This makes it difficult to remember which is which.
 - The elements all have to be of the same type.